Coded-Commerce-LLC/Woo-Benchmark-Email/readme.txt

 == Changelog ==

+= 1.5 on 2020-04-02 =
+* Fixed: Compatibility with other plugins that hook into wp_dashboard_setup.

-= 1.4 on 2020-03-XX =
+= 1.4 on 2020-03-19 =
-* Added: settings to select which lists are used for Abandons and Customers.
+* Updated: function to select which lists are used for Abandons and Customers in common languages.
 * Updated: Removed caching of ListIDs to support translated list names.
 * Updated: Consolidated debug logger messages to single entries.
 * Fixed: plugins page settings link.